 Longevity is a wild card

 Yet, there are certain scenarios in which it might make sense to claim benefits early.

 For example, retirees who lost their job or experience a financial catastrophe may be forced to collect benefits at the earliest opportunity.
-Financial advisors typically recommend that older adults work a few extra years to increase their savings and delay claiming Social Security benefits, but that isn’t always possible.
+Financial professionals typically recommend that older adults work a few extra years to increase their savings and delay claiming Social Security benefits, but that isn’t always possible.
 (Related: What's your plan for living longer?)

 Those who are otherwise financially secure, said Freitag, may also wish to take benefits early to divert that income into legacy giving programs for children, grandchildren, or charities.
 “There are powerful ways to leverage Social Security income to create new capital,” he said.
 “This new capital can then be used to really change the quality of life for those in need.”

 Indeed, the most important point about filing for benefits is to be deliberate.

-“Wise Social Security drawing strategies can make a big difference,” said Mark Wilson, a financial advisor with MILE Wealth Management in Irvine, California, in an email interview.
+“Wise Social Security drawing strategies can make a big difference,” said Mark Wilson, a financial professional with MILE Wealth Management in Irvine, California, in an email interview.
 “Most folks are simply claiming as soon as they can and this might cost them tens of thousands of dollars over their lifetimes.
 Unfortunately, these strategies are not straightforward and usually involve ‘running the numbers.’”